Soh9l/coherent_speech/README.md

 Using the power of [whiper](https://github.com/openai/whisper), [co;her](https://cohere.ai/)(💜+🤖) and google to create speech content generator.

-Please do try it yourself and help to more improvising the 🚀[Demo App](https://huggingface.co/spaces/S0h9l/Coherent_Speech)("Caution:Might need Cohere API Key ")
+Please do try it yourself and help in improvising further more the 🚀[Demo App](https://huggingface.co/spaces/S0h9l/Coherent_Speech)("Caution:Might need Cohere API Key ")

 ## Requirements